Aliases for IL2RB Gene

 GeneCards Summary for IL2RB Gene

 IL2RB (Interleukin 2 Receptor Subunit Beta) is a Protein Coding gene.
-Diseases associated with IL2RB include Polyarticular Onset Juvenile Idiopathic Arthritis and Oligoarticular Juvenile Arthritis.
-Among its related pathways are RET signaling and Signaling by GPCR.
-GO annotations related to this gene include interleukin-2 receptor activity and interleukin-2 binding.
+Diseases associated with IL2RB include Immunodeficiency 63 With Lymphoproliferation And Autoimmunity and Ichthyosis.
+Among its related pathways are RET signaling and Common Cytokine Receptor Gamma-Chain Family Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include interleukin-2 receptor activity and interleukin-2 binding.
+An important paralog of this gene is CSF2RB.